Patch Adams: In media

 The 1998 film Patch Adams was based on Adams's life and his views on medicine.
-Adams has heavily criticized the film, saying it eschewed an accurate representation of his beliefs in favor of commercial viability.
+Adams has harshly criticized the film, saying it eschewed an accurate representation of his beliefs in favor of commercial viability.
 He said that out of all aspects of his life and activism, the film portrayed him merely as a funny doctor.
 Patch Adams also said of Robin Williams in an interview, "He made $21 million for four months of pretending to be me, in a very simplistic version, and did not give $10 to my free hospital.
 Patch Adams, the person, would have, if I had Robin's money, given all $21 million to a free hospital in a country where 80 million cannot get care."

-In another interview, Adams clarified that he did not dislike Williams saying, "I think Robin himself is compassionate, generous and funny.
+In another interview, Adams clarified that he did not dislike Williams, saying, "I think Robin himself is compassionate, generous and funny.
 I like to think that that's who I am, and so I think he was the only actor I wanted to play me, and I think he did a fabulous job."
 Williams also had actively supported St. Jude Children's Research Hospital for several years.

-Upon hearing of the death of Williams, Adams released a statement that praised Williams' comedic and improvisational skills on set; noted his compassionate and caring nature; remarked upon his introverted demeanour in private, and his desire for solitude; and thanked him for "his wonderful performance."
+Upon hearing of Williams' suicide, Adams released a statement that praised Williams' comedic and improvisational skills on set; noted his compassionate and caring nature; remarked upon his introverted demeanour in private, and his desire for solitude; and thanked him for "his wonderful performance".

 As a speaker, Adams travels around the globe lecturing about his medicine methods.

 Personal life

-While working in an adolescent clinic at MCV, in his final year of med school, he met Linda Edquist, a fellow VCU student who volunteered in the clinic.
-Adams and Edquist married in 1975 and had two sons, Atomic Zagnut "Zag" Adams and Lars Zig Edquist Adams; they divorced in 1998.
+While working in an adolescent clinic at VCU School of Medicine, in his final year of med school, he met Linda Edquist, a fellow VCU student who volunteered in the clinic.
+Adams and Edquist married in 1975, and had two sons.
+The couple divorced in 1998.
+In 2010, Adams married Susan Parenti (born in 1950).

 In March 2021, Adams announced that his left foot had been amputated in a below-the-knee amputation due to persistent problems from an MRSA infection.